Safety measures for working during the pandemic

 In accordance with government guidelines, students should not attend lessons if they believe there to be a reasonable chance that they have become infected with Covid.
 There is no charge for last minute cancellations for this reason.

-I will continue to monitor and review relevant guidelines and update my written risk assessment (copy available on request) as appropriate.
+I continue to monitor and review relevant guidelines and update my written risk assessment (copy available on request) as appropriate.

 Please feel free to contact me with any concerns that you have.